What is Plastic pollution:

 - Awareness programs on ill-effects of plastic should be conducted on a war-footing.

-- Imposing responsibility and heavy fines to manufacturers will force them to look for alternatives to pack their goods, for example some soaps are now being packed in paper materials instead of plastic.
+- Imposing responsibility and heavy fines to manufacturers will force them to look for alternatives to pack their goods, for example, some soaps are now being packed in paper materials instead of plastic.

 - At an individual level, we should reduce plastic usage as much as possible.
-For example, carrying cloth bags to market, using steel water bottles can be our first step to transform our lives into plastic-free.
+For example, carrying cloth bags to the market, using steel water bottles can be our first step to transform our lives into plastic-free.

-Along with implementing bans on plastic goods, alternative materials should be encouraged.
+Along with implementing bans on plastic goods, alternative eco-friendly materials should be encouraged.
 People should feel responsible for the plastic waste they are throwing.
 To make everyone feel responsible, extensive awareness programs are needed.
-Eliminating the need of plastic goods and recycling & upcycling of the plastic waste will save earth from plastic pollution.
+Eliminating the need for plastic goods and recycling & upcycling of the plastic waste will save earth from plastic pollution.